phylum-dev/documentation/docs/knowledge_base/transfer_group_ownership.md

 # Transfer Group Ownership

-Ownership of a Phylum group can be transferred to another [Phylum PRO account](https://www.phylum.io/pricing).
+Ownership of a Phylum group can be transferred to another Phylum account.
 Only the owner of a group may add/remove members and delete projects or the group.

 ## Walkthrough